zompi2/UE4EnhancedCodeFlow/README.md

 You can measure performence using [Unreal Insights](https://docs.unrealengine.com/4.26/en-US/TestingAndOptimization/PerformanceAndProfiling/UnrealInsights/) tool.
 It measures the overall time the plugin needs to perform one full update and the time every single action needs to perform their ticks.

-You can disable Unreal Insights traces for this plugin by setting `bShowLogs` and `bShowVerboseLogs` in `EnhancedCodeFlow.Build.cs` to `false`.
+You can disable Unreal Insights traces for this plugin by setting `bEnableInsightProfiling` in `EnhancedCodeFlow.Build.cs` to `false`.

 ![insight](https://github.com/user-attachments/assets/9fdf838a-722a-4e64-bfc9-bf7bc81cb1ea)